RandomizerAi/randomizer-contract/README.md

 ### Development

-The easiest way to test your smart contract's `randomizerCallback()` function in Hardhat or another local testing environment, is to set the randomizer address in your contract to a wallet address of your own, then call `randomizerCallback(uint256 id, bytes32 value)` with your desired id and value.
+The quickest way to test your smart contract's `randomizerCallback()` function in Hardhat or another local testing environment, is to set the Randomizer address in your contract to a wallet address of your own, then calling `randomizerCallback(uint256 id, bytes32 value)` with that wallet using your desired id and value.

 ### Using this Hardhat project

-To use this Hardhat project, fork it and run `yarn set-network:[network]` (`ethereum`, `arbitrum`, or `generic`) to copy the correct library from `network-contracts` to `contracts`.
+To use this Hardhat project, git clone it and run `yarn set-network:[network]` (`ethereum`, `arbitrum`, or `generic`) to copy the correct network library (for gas/block calculations) from `network-contracts` to `contracts`.
+For example: `yarn set-network:ethereum`.

+Tests will only pass 100% if the network is set to ethereum since some tests utilize EIP-1559 (a fee system not present in arbitrum).

 See the tests for reference.

 ## License